kumahq/kuma/docs/madr/decisions/010-timeout-policy.md

 [New policy matching MADR](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/005-policy-matching.md) introduces a new approach how Kuma applies configuration to proxies.
 Rolling out strategy implies creating a new set of policies that satisfy a new policy matching.
-Current MADR aims to define a `MeshUpstreamTimeout`.
+Current MADR aims to define a timeout policy that will be compliant with 2.0 policies model.

 ## Considered Options

 * Create `MeshUpstreamTimeout` policy
+* Create two separate policies: `MeshUpstreamTimeout` and `MeshDownstreamTimeout`
+* Create single `MeshTimeout` policy

 ## Decision Outcome

-TBD.
+We will be crating single `MeshTimeout` policy that will cover both downstream and upstream timeouts.

 ## Solution